-The easiest way to impose boundary conditions is to seek a solution to a PDE in terms of functions that already satisfy the boundary conditions, which is done in the so-called Galerkin methods~\cite{canuto1988spectral}.
+The easiest way of handling boundary conditions would be to seek a solution to a PDE in terms of the functions that already satisfy the boundary conditions, which is done in the so-called Galerkin methods~\cite{canuto1988spectral}.
 Unfortunately, such basis functions are readily available only for a limited class of problems, e.g., the ones with periodic boundary conditions, for which Fourier methods based on harmonic function expansions offer an elegant, efficient, and generalizable approach to the solution of PDEs with periodic boundaries~\cite{gottlieb1977numerical}.
 For boundary conditions other than periodic, the picture is more obscure.
 An unfortunate fact to accept is that there are no convenient basis functions (viz. harmonic functions or classical orthogonal polynomials) that satisfy general, non-periodic boundary conditions.
 This yields, in a classical PDE analysis framework, three options: 1) construct more sophisticated basis functions from the primary ones that do satisfy boundary conditions~\cite{shen1994efficient}--\cite{shen2003new}, 2) enforce boundary conditions discretely on the expansion coefficients~\cite{haidvogel1979accurate, canuto1986boundary, siyyam1997accurate}, 3) enforce boundary conditions in a weak form, by introducing penalty terms or Lagrange multipliers into the variational form of the equations~\cite{nitsche1971variationsprinzip, bazilevs2007weakimp, jovanovic2016ritz}.
 The problem with the first approach is that it leads to a complicated basis that depends on the order of equations and on the boundary conditions~\cite{shen1994efficient, shen2003new, guo2009generalized, yu2019jacobi}, limiting the generalizability of approach.
 The second option, which is typically used in conjunction with either tau methods~\cite{haidvogel1979accurate, siyyam1997accurate} or nodal/collocation methods~\cite{canuto1986boundary, fischer1997overlapping, karniadakis2005spectral}, is inherently tied to a discretization, and thus has limited options for providing generalized close-form solutions that are useful for analysis and control of continuous models~\cite{smyshlyaev2005backstepping, fridman2009lmi,peet2020partial}.
-Additionally, a discrete enforcement of boundary conditions requires an ad-hoc modification of the discrete matrix operators, which can lead to ill-conditioned matrices and affect stability and accuracy~\cite{gottlieb1977numerical, lehotzky2016pseudospectral, bostrom2017boundary}.
-Weak enforcement of the boundary conditions attempts to circumvent the above deficiencies~\cite{ruess2013weakly, vymazal2019weak}.
-However, this method introduces a tunable penalty parameter, which is not known from the first principles, problem-dependent, and leads to a lack of robustness of the solution~\cite{vymazal2019weak, freund1995weakly, juntunen2009nitsche}.
-Moreover, a weak imposition of boundary conditions forfeits the possibility of satisfying the conservation laws in a strong form, which, in some cases, e.g. for hyperbolic systems, is highly desirable~\cite{leveque1992numerical, tadmor2012review, bansal2020structure}.
+Additionally, it requires an ad-hoc modification of the discrete matrix operators, which can lead to ill-conditioned matrices and effect stability and accuracy of the methods~\cite{gottlieb1977numerical, lehotzky2016pseudospectral, bostrom2017boundary}.
+The weak enforcement of the boundary conditions attempts to circumvent the above deficiencies~\cite{ruess2013weakly, vymazal2019weak}.
+However, it introduces a tunable penalty parameter, which is not known from the first principles, problem-dependent, and leads to a lack of robustness of the solution~\cite{vymazal2019weak, freund1995weakly, juntunen2009nitsche}.
+Moreover, a weak imposition of boundary conditions forfeits the possibility of exactly satisfying the conservation laws, which, in some cases, e.g. for hyperbolic systems, is highly desirable~\cite{leveque1992numerical, tadmor2012review, bansal2020structure}.